Nigeria Elections Put Christians in Danger of More Muslim Attacks

 In 2011, Mr. Jonathan’s victory over Mr. Buhari triggered terrible sectarian violence in the Muslim north.
 More than 700 churches were burned, hundreds of Christians were targeted and killed, and thousands of Christian businesses and homes were torched.

-“Boko Haram has never seen a live Christian male it liked,” Mr. Ogebe said.
+“an extremist group that is located primarily in Northern Nigeria has never seen a live Christian male it liked,” Mr. Ogebe said.
 Depending on the election outcome, Feb.
 14 could turn into “a Valentine’s Day massacre for the poor Christians in northern Nigeria.”

 “The fear of political explosion is real,” lawyer Jadegoke Badejo said at the hearing.